9Quid/WindowsServer2022-Lab/03-DNS-and-DHCP-Configuration/README.md

 - `Ack`: Finaly the DHCP asigns the IP information to the client.

-Below are the steps to configure a DHCP Server
+Below are the steps to configure a DHCP Server:

 ### Step 1 Install DHCP